solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-Christina brought up that engineers can provide apps that are stable for their users.
+Christina brought up that engineers can develop apps that are stable for their users.
 Using Kotlin and its tooling will help avoid crashes "a lot," and the users will be happier.

 In a sense, this one is a tough sell to some management.
-Regardless of the tooling or language, it really does take a village to launch stable products.
+Regardless of the tooling or language, it takes a village to launch stable products.
 It takes a consistent style, and it takes a pipeline, and that engineers own the quality.

 Did I mention that engineers should own the quality?